On the Dualizability of Fusion 2-Categories: Introduction

 Over an algebraically closed field of characteristic zero, fusion 2-categories were introduced in \cite{DR} so as to define a state-sum invariant for oriented 4-manifolds.
 Categorifying the main result of \cite{DSPS13}, it was conjectured that every fusion 2-category is a fully dualizable object of an appropriate symmetric monoidal 4-category.
 In particular, thanks to the cobordism hypothesis \cite{BD,L}, this would readily imply that fusion 2-categories yield 4-dimensional framed fully extended topological field theories.
 An approach to the construction of the desired 4-category was given in \cite{JF} using the theory of higher condensations from \cite{GJF}.
 However, the latter theory has not yet been made completely rigorous:\ It depends on various assumptions regarding the behaviour of colimits in higher categories \cite[section 4.2]{GJF}.

 We give a different approach to the construction of the sought-after 4-category.
 More precisely, we show that the relative 2-Deligne tensor product exists, thereby categorifying a result of \cite{ENO2} (see also \cite{DSPS14}).
 Our proof combines various properties of finite semisimple 2-categories and fusion 2-categories previously obtained in \cite{D1,D4,D7,D9}.
-With the relative 2-Deligne tensor product at our disposal, we may then appeal to the result of \cite{JFS} so as to construct a symmetric monoidal Morita 4-category $\mathbf{F2C}$, whose objects are fusion 2-categories, 1-morphisms are finite semisimple bimodule 2-categories, and higher morphisms are suitable bimodules morphisms.
+With the relative 2-Deligne tensor product at our disposal, we may then appeal to the result of \cite{JFS} so as to construct a symmetric monoidal Morita 4-category $\mathbf{F2C}$, whose objects are fusion 2-categories, 1-morphisms are finite semisimple bimodule 2-categories, and higher morphisms are bimodule morphisms.
 Relatedly, the symmetric monoidal 4-category $\mathbf{BrFus}$ of braided fusion 1-categories, central fusion 1-categories, and their morphisms was studied in \cite{BJS}.
 We expect that the symmetric monoidal 4-categories $\mathbf{F2C}$ and $\mathbf{BrFus}$ are equivalent.
 Namely, it follows from \cite{D9} that these categories have the same equivalence classes of objects.
 The difficulty lies in exhibiting a symmetric monoidal 4-functor $\mathbf{BrFus}\rightarrow \mathbf{F2C}$.
-A sketch was given in \cite{JF}, but it does assume currently unverified as in \cite{GJF}.
+A sketch was given in \cite{JF}, but it does presuppose the currently unverified assumptions of \cite{GJF}.